S3-working-group/s3-practical-guide/content/src/patterns/meeting-practices/evaluate-meetings.md

 -   effectiveness and format
 -   facilitation and participation
 -   emotional tone
--   appreciations and achievements (I liked...)
+-   appreciations and achievements (I liked …)
--   growing edges and improvement suggestions (I wish...)
+-   growing edges and improvement suggestions (I wish …)
--   wild ideas and radical suggestions (What if...)
+-   wild ideas and radical suggestions (What if …)